 In Love in a Headscarf, the question of hijab is important.
 The question of hijab becomes highly significant soon after the 9/11 event.
 In chapter six of her novel entitled the "Semiotic Headscarf," JanMohamed endeavours to answer questions related to the headscarf.
-Non-Muslims find the head wear shrouded in mystery.
-Questions posed such as "What is it like under there" (Love, 149), "what is your hair like?"
-(150), "does your husband make you wear a headscarf" (151), "is it hot" (153), "why don't' men have to wear a headscarf?"
-(154), do you sleep in your headscarf?
-(155)" and interrogations end with the question "are you a terrorist?"
+Non-Muslims find the headwear shrouded in mystery.
+Questions posed include "What is it like under there" (Love, 149), "What is your hair like?"
+(150), "Does your husband make you wear a headscarf" (151), "Is it hot" (153), "Why don't men have to wear a headscarf?"
+(154), "Do you sleep in your headscarf?"
+(155)" and "Are you a terrorist?"
 (156).
-In her chapter entitled "E-veil-uation", JanMohamed aligns herself with Western feminists who rejected corsets, bras and revolutionised the mini-skirts.
+In her chapter entitled "E-veiluation", JanMohamed aligns herself with Western feminists who rejected corsets, bras and revolutionised the mini-skirts.
 Wearing the hijab, to the protagonist, is not a sign of oppression; contrarily, it is an affirmation of her agency.